 There are several other threads in this forum which discuss tire pressure.
 The OP should search for those threads which include comments from drivers much more experienced than I.

 Pretty please, read the entire Owners Manual from front to back.
 There's a plethora of information that will instill a great chunk of wisdom that will help guide you with every car you drive for the foreseeable future.

 Cars are complicated and dangerous machines with an ever-increasing number of electrical systems; it behooves you and everyone's safety to understand the basics before getting in the drivers seat.
 Our government has failed miserably in preparing us to competently drive an automobile [which is still a privilege, not a right].
 We have to take it upon ourselves to be educated and experienced.

-Before you blindly pump your tyres to high pressures, get close up and personal with your tyres where they meet the road, and use your eyes and what's between your ears to see if there's enough air in them.
+Before you blindly pump your tires to high pressures, get close up and personal with your tires where they meet the road, and use your eyes and what's between your ears to see if there's enough air in them.
 If all the tread is flat on the road, and there is not a big bulge in the sidewall, then they are pretty right.
 Use a gauge to confirm and get them even.
 Brain first, gauge second.
-When I do this with my C I find that the sticker value for the rear tyres (29) is about right, but that I need to increase the front pressure from 32 to 38.
+When I do this with my C I find that the sticker value for the rear tires (29) is about right, but that I need to increase the front pressure from 32 to 38.

-The vehicle and tyre companies have been in business for a century and employ professional engineers for their research and development.
+The vehicle and tire companies have been in business for a century and employ professional engineers for their research and development.
 Forum opinion is often strongly held but seldom supported by evidence.
 I know who I trust more.